sandromikautadze/spam-filter/README.md

 Again, calculating the probabilities, we have

 $$P(Spam) = \frac{1}{2}$$

 $$P(Non\ Spam) = \frac{1}{2}$$

 $$P(the|Spam) = \frac{0}{7}$$

 $$P(money|Non\ Spam) = \frac{0}{9}$$

 This is enough for us to show that using Naive Bayes we get
 $$P(Spam|secret, code, to, unlock, the, money) = 0$$
 $$P(Non\ Spam|secret, code, to, unlock, the, money) = 0$$

 This is problematic: both values yield 0.
-To solve this issue, we do what is called **additive soothing**.
-Additive soothing is correction we do to our data, such data no value has a frequency of value zero.
+To solve this issue, we do what is called **additive smoothing**.
+This is a correction we do to our data, such data no value has a frequency of value 0.
 We do so by adding a smoothing parameter $\alpha$.

 Let's try to understand a bit more.
 Normally, we have that the probability of event $i$ is $p_i = \frac{x_i}{N}$, where $x_i$ is the frequency of element $i$, and $N$ is the cardinality of our sample space.
 Our smoothed probability is defined as
 $$p_i = \frac{x_i + \alpha}{N + \alpha \cdot d}$$
 In this case $d$ would represent the dimension of the vocabulary, so $d = 9$ in our example set.

 We will let $\alpha = 1$.
 When the parameter takes value one, we also call the procedure Laplace smoothing.

 As a side-effect, though, this smoothing increases the probability of those elements with 0 probability, but it doesn't change the probability of non-zero events.
 To avoid this issue, we apply Laplace soothing to all observations in the dataset.
+In other words, we increase the frequency of all words by $\alpha$.

 Let's look at how the probabilities change, after applying $\alpha = 1$
 $$P(the|Spam) = \frac{0 + 1}{7 + 1\cdot 9} = \frac{1}{16}$$
 $$P(money|Non\ Spam) = \frac{0 + 1}{9 + 1\cdot 9} = \frac{1}{18}$$